api3dao/commons/src/eslint/README.md

 - Fix outdated stuff (avoid `!` ts operator when not necessary)
 - Avoid vulnerabilities and errors (Number.parseInt without radix)

-But some stylistical rules are too strict for certain projects, for example:

-- Enforce `camelCase` for variables and functions, but `kebab-case` for filenames.
-- Prefer arrow functions everywhere instead of regular `function` functions.

 Tip: Some rules do have fixer with multiple variants of the fixes.
 You need to use the IDE to prompt the fixes and choose the one you want.